USEPA/WNTR/documentation/resilience.rst

 Hydraulic metrics
 ---------------------

 Hydraulic metrics are based on flow, demand, and/or pressure.
-The calculation of these metrics requires simulation of network hydraulics that reflect how the system operates under normal or abnormal conditions.
+With the exection of expected demand and average expected demand, the calculation of these metrics requires simulation of network hydraulics that reflect how the system operates under normal or abnormal conditions.
 Hydraulic metrics included in WNTR are listed in  :numref:`table-hydraulic-metrics`.